 MongoDB’s biggest weakness is CUD!
 It really is terrible at performing CUD operations.
 Taking the fifty million document collection, if you attempted to deleted all of those documents you would be waiting many hours for it to happen.
 You are better off dropping the collection and starting over.
 Dropping the collection takes seconds.

-• There is no equivalent of TRUNCATE TABLE in MongoDB.
+- There is no equivalent of

-• You also CANNOT rename collections!
+in MongoDB. - You also CANNOT rename collections!
 You can only drop them and recreate them.
 Poor design.

 Schemaless schema